 Create a 2 nd scenario in the same way and choose different parameter values.
 Close the scenario window.
 In order to run your scenarios, click Simulation and select the Run Scenarios option.
 Compare the results of each scenario to determine how well they performed, which one was best, and how close you came to making the boss happy.

 Now that you’ve manually created your scenarios and compared the results, let’s see how ProcessModel can make your life a whole lot easier.
 Use SimRunner to automatically find the optimal table mix for you.
 You will need the help of your instructor to understand and properly setup SimRunner.
 So wait for your next class in

 order to receive that help.
 Following that instruction, sit back and watch while ProcessModel does the analysis for you.

 Use the following setup details:

 1. SimRunner uses the simulation data file created when a simulation is started.
 Therefore, before starting SimRunner you must start your simulation.
 It can either be a normal run or you may run scenarios.
 It isn’t necessary to complete a simulation however.
 Just start the simulation , then end it immediately.
 Click Tools / SimRunner.
 The simulation data file will be loaded automatically.

-2. An optimization project file called Case Study 5 – CheeseCake Factory.opt is included (click here to download) with the model package.
+2. An optimization project file called Case Study 5 – Restaurant.opt is included (click here to download) with the model package.
 It contains all the parameters needed to run an optimization.
 To load the project file, click File / Open Project and browse to the folder where the model package was installed and select the project file.
-Some explanation will be needed to help the students understand how it all works.

 3. The Setup Project button at the top left of the window allows you to create the objective of running the optimization and define the inputs you’d like the system to change in order to meet that objective.